kremalicious/blog/README.md

 Testing setup, fixtures, and mocks shared between unit & integration tests can be found in `./test` folder.

-To run all linting and unit tests:
+To run all unit tests:

 ```bash
 npm run test:unit